 This position is also consistent with comments made by Mr Peter Huck PE at the public meeting where he commented, inter alia, "The basic fact of different rates for different assets is generally acceptable.
 So I do not have a problem conceptually with different rates for medium speed and high speed diesels but when I made the recommendation to use one rate for them I picked what I thought, based on the data, the conditioning and all these things that we considered, that my rate was a reasonable average for both types of units which, while it is generally agreed they would have ... different lives they could have a different life, they are similar than dissimilar.
-So the choice of one rate for both kinds of units I thought was appropriately reasonable.
-As I said two rates for two different types of property in this case are acceptable if that is the direction things want to be moved."
+So the choice of one rate for two different types of property in this case are acceptable if that is the direction things want to be moved."

-It is noteworthy that other comments at the public meeting were not unsupportive of different rates for the two technology types, (in fact one respondent was quite emphatic that different rates should apply) although no suggestions were made as to what the rates ought to be.
+It is noteworthy that other comments at the public meetings were not unsupportive of different rates for the two technology types, (in fact one respondent was quite emphatic that different rates should apply) although no suggestions were made as to what the rates ought to be.

-While in response to Question 4 DOMLEC comments:
+In response to Question 4 DOMLEC comments: